-UK Post Office scandal
+UK Post Office Horizon payment system scandal

-A UK High Court judge has ruled (pdf) the IT system used by the country's Post Office is likely to have resulted in a miscarriage of justice that has seen sub-postmasters accused, convicted and imprisoned on charges of theft, false accounting and fraud.
+A UK High Court judge has ruled (pdf) the IT system used by the country's Post Office is likely to have resulted in a miscarriage of justice that has seen sub-postmasters accused, convicted and imprisoned on charges of theft, false accounting, and fraud.

-Developed by Fujitsu and started in 1999, the Horizon system was described by Judge Peter Fraser as not 'remotely robust', containing 'bugs, errors and defects', and constituting a 'material risk' that shortfalls in branch accounts were caused by the system.
+Developed by Fujitsu and introduced in 1999, the Horizon system was described by Judge Peter Fraser as not 'remotely robust', containing 'bugs, errors and defects', and constituting a 'material risk' that shortfalls in branch accounts were caused by the system.

 Plagued by poor transparency by the Post Office, Fujitsu and their advisors, the long-running saga has involved the obfuscation, blocking and delayal of mediation and litigation procedures, amongst other legal and reputational defensive tactics.

-The latest ruling sees Post Office agreeing to settle with 555 claimants, having accepted that it had previously 'got things wrong in [its] dealings with a number of postmasters'.
+The latest ruling sees the Post Office agreeing to settle with 555 claimants, having accepted that it had previously 'got things wrong in [its] dealings with a number of postmasters'.
 It is to pay £58m in damages.

 Operator: Post Office